SotirisDimitrakoulakos/Digital_Airlines_Information_System/README.md

    Counts all the documents in the Reservations collection which have both the given id.
 If the result is 1, then it finds that document, else it means there are either 0 or more than one documents with these credentials, so it responds accordingly.
-It does the same for the fid it extracts from that documetn, to check if the flight id is valid.
+It does the same for the fid it extracts from that document, to check if the flight id is valid.
 Then, it also fins the corresponding document from the flights collection, so it can respond with all the needed info.
 So, it creates an entry (with the needed info), which it puts in the response, both all together and seperately.
 If everything is ok, it returns a response with the requested data and response code status=200.